roman01la/closure-compiler-handbook/README.md

 Extern is a JavaScript file which describes an interface of the external code.
 If you are going to use external function, you should declare a function with the same name, but without its body.
 In case when it is an object — declare an object with the same name and describe its shape by provinding property names.

+Once you have all of required externs, they should be passed to compiler using `--externs` flag per extern file, or as a value to `externs` property in compiler configuration if you are using a tool on top of the compiler.

 *input*
 ```js
 // `moment` is declared in global scope